Resurgence and self-completion in renormalized gauge theories: Self-complete QED

 which simplifies Eq.~\eqref{ODE_explicit} such that one has

 where $\beta_1$ has been defined below Eq.~\eqref{conv}, $h$ is already known from Eq.~\eqref{g_expand}, and $\beta_2$ denotes the two-loop coefficient of the beta-function.

-As argued in Sec.~\ref{sec:ODE}, perturbation theory has no access to some parameters -- e.g., $h$ in the coefficient of $\frac{R}{x}$ in Eq.~\eqref{QED_ODE} -- and thus the kind of poles cannot be determined beforehand using perturbation theory.
-Notice, however, that Eq.\eqref{QED_ODE} formally determines both the position and the type of poles solely in terms of $\beta_1$, $\beta_2$ and $h$ which are scheme independent -- being $h$ a nonperturbative parameter is necessary scheme independent.
-The inclusion of higher loops and higher terms in Eq.~\eqref{g_expand} do not modify the terms shown in Eq.~\eqref{QED_ODE}.
+As argued in Sec.~\ref{sec:ODE}, perturbation theory has no access to some parameters -- e.g., $h$ in the coefficient of $\frac{R}{x}$ in Eq.~\eqref{QED_ODE}.
+Thus, perturbation theory cannot determine the kind of poles beforehand.
+Notice, however, that Eq.\eqref{QED_ODE} formally determines both the position and the type of poles solely in terms of $\beta_1$, $\beta_2$ and $h$ which are scheme independent -- since $h$ not calculable in terms of loops and therefore scheme independent.
+Including higher loops and higher terms in Eq.~\eqref{g_expand} does not modify the terms shown in Eq.~\eqref{QED_ODE}.

 In App.~\ref{app:generic}, we consider a generic pole structure for the Borel transform, which induces an infinite number of nonperturbative functions $R_n$ with $n\geq1$.
 The general treatment requires several technicalities discussed in Apps~\ref{app:resum} and ~\ref{app:generic}.
-For clarity, here we illustrate in detail the renormalon resummation for simple poles.
+For clarity, we illustrate in detail the renormalon resummation for simple poles.
 Let us consider the structure for the Borel transform of the Green function

 in which the alternate sign is typical of any skeleton-diagrams estimate of renormalons structure~\cite{tHooft:1977xjm}.
 Employing the isomorphism of Ref.~\cite{CostinBook} -- re-derived in the previous section -- one finds (in the original variable $\alpha$)